-Trust Dental Implant Dentist in Parramatta
+Trust Dental Implant Dentist

 Many treatment options exist for the treatment of a missing tooth.
 Simple non-surgical treatment include removable partial denture (or frequently referred to as the plate), adhesive bonded bridge (less predictable in longevity but is a fixed option and does not require much tooth reduction), and conventional dental bridge (utilises the immediate adjacent teeth to the gap to support the bridge, requires significant tooth reduction but provides good longevity provided the adjacent teeth are adequately strong.